1SBCT Soldier crowned Miss Colorado

 |0

-This work, 1SBCT Soldier crowned Miss Colorado [Image 3 of 3], by SPC Matthew Marsilia, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 1SBCT Soldier crowned Miss Colorado, by SPC Matthew Marsilia, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT